chiragsamal/Predict-Food-Delivery-Time/README.md

 #### Training Score is 0.774 and Testing Score is 76.901

-Link to the Hackathon: https://www.machinehack.com/course/predicting-food-delivery-time-hackathon-by-ims-proschool/
+Link to the Hackathon: [Predict Food Delivery Time](https://www.machinehack.com/course/predicting-food-delivery-time-hackathon-by-ims-proschool/)